- One Rate is the FedEx version of flat rate shipping

 Now the cheapest envelope costs $9.50 and an extra-large box costs $36.60.
 That's a difference of about a dollar for the envelope, and about four dollars for the big box.
 Similar price increases can be seen at other shipping speeds and with different packaging.

 Prices climb higher on FedEx One Rate shipments in the National Zone, or those being sent 600+ miles.
 These are cross-country shipments and include delivery to states like Hawaii and Alaska.

 When shipping to Hawaii, say, you could do a lot worse than $11.55 for an envelope or $46.75 for an extra large box.
 Plus, FedEx has a reputation for being very reliable.
 If you’re a fan of USPS flat rate shipping, be sure to poke around the FedEx site to compare your current rates with FedEx.

 Does FedEx One Rate actually save you money?
 Let’s find out.

 Here’s a screenshot of the FedEx Retail rates using a FedEx medium-sized box.
 It seems the cheapest we can get is $32.31 for 3-day Express Saver delivery.

-And below is the FedEx One Rate price for the same FedEx medium-sized box.
-We save about $15 with FedEx One Rate instead of Retail, and that goes for most delivery services as well.
+While with the FedEx One Rate price for the same FedEx medium-sized box, we save about $15 with FedEx One Rate instead of Retail, which goes for most delivery services.